Aloe Vera Soft Mushy Leaves — Causes and Fixes

 Overwatering

-If overwatering has progressed to root rot, the mushy leaves are accompanied by mushy roots, dark discoloration at the base of the stem, and a foul smell from the soil.
-At this stage, the damage is more severe and requires more intervention.
+Once overwatering has progressed to the point of active root rot, the mushy leaves are typically accompanied by mushy or discolored roots, dark discoloration at the base of the stem, and often a distinctly foul smell rising from the soil.
+This represents a more advanced and more serious stage of the same underlying problem, and it generally requires more aggressive intervention — root trimming and a full repot — rather than the lighter correction that catches overwatering earlier.

 How to Fix It